tensorflow/tfjs-core/docs/tutorials/intro.md

 building blocks to your fingertips, allowing you to train neural networks in a browser or run pre-trained models in inference mode.

-Lets take a look at some of the core concepts in deeplean.js
+Lets take a look at some of the core concepts in deeplearn.js

 ## Tensors

 The central unit of data in **deeplearn.js** is the `Tensor`.
-A `Tensor` consists of a set of floating point values shaped into an array of an arbitrary number of dimensions.
+A `Tensor` consists of a set of numerical values shaped into an array of an arbitrary number of dimensions.
 Tensors have a `shape` attribute to define their shape.
 The library provides sugar subclasses for low-rank Tensors:
 `Scalar`, `Tensor1D`, `Tensor2D`, `Tensor3D` and `Tensor4D`, as well as helper functions to construct them.